ChannelEngine: how to create a test channel return

 Introduction

-This kind of test cannot be done on most live channels, the best approach is to use a custom channel on ChannelEngine.
+This kind of test cannot be done on most live channels, therefore, the best approach is to use a custom channel on ChannelEngine.

 Creating a test channel return

-If you already have a custom channel or a test order from a custom channel, skip these steps and go straight to the step you have not taken yet.
-Note that this flow cannot be tested if you do not have any products on ChannelEngine, at least one active product is necessary to create test orders, shipments and returns.
+Note that this flow cannot be tested if you do not have any products on ChannelEngine.
+At least one active product is necessary to create test orders, shipments and returns.

 Adding a custom channel

-1. Go to your dashboard on ChannelEngine.
+- Go to your dashboard on ChannelEngine.

-2. Select + Add to add a new channel.
+- Select + Add to add a new channel.

-3. Select Custom channel from the list of available channels.
+- Select Custom channel from the list of available channels.

 Creating a test order

-For a more detailed guide on how to create a test order, consult the ChannelEngine: how to create test orders? article.
+For a more detailed guide on how to create a test order, consult the ChannelEngine: how to create test orders article.

-1. Go to your ChannelEngine dashboard.
+- Go to your ChannelEngine dashboard.

-2. Select Settings > Support.
+- Select Settings > Support.

-4. Select + Create test order to complete the process.
+- Once you have filled in your information, select + Create test order to complete the process.

 Creating a test shipment (via the web interface)

-1. Find the order you have just created in the order overview.
+- Find the order you have just created in the order overview.

-2. Select Create shipment (aka the truck icon).
+- Select Create shipment (aka the truck icon).

-3. Enter the shipped quantity, select the Shipment method, and add the Track-and-trace code and the Merchant shipment number.
+- Enter the shipped quantity, select the Shipment method, and add the Track-and-trace code and the Merchant shipment number.
 As this is a test, you can enter dummy data as long as the value in the Merchant shipment number is unique.

-4. Select + Add to save the shipment.
+- Select + Add to save the shipment.

 Creating a test channel return